chipzx92/DataEngineeringI320/docs/presentations/dimensional_modeling/index.md

 Generally, each row or fact in a fact table represents a **transaction** or an **event** that is measurable in some way.
-We want our facts to be _atomic_ or _granular_ - that is, they should be as unique and indivisable as possible.
+We want our facts to be _atomic_ or _granular_ - that is, they should be as unique and indivisible as possible.
 The reason for this is that we want to be able to slice and dice our data in every possible way in order to thoroughly and effectively analyze it.

 ### Who Is Our Customer for the Dimensional Model?